alexiusacademia/simplified-programming/src/posts/lession-1-introduction.md

 ---
 ## A﻿bout the Author

 S﻿hort history of my programming journey up to now.
+This will tell how I started my journey in computer and programming them.

 ## A﻿bout the Course